Accessible Education Services

 Bookshare® is an ebook library that makes reading easier.
 Students with reading barriers can customize their experience and read in ways that work for them.

-Pearson Publishing has a process for students to access alternate format text without making a request through the Office for Accessible Education.
+Pearson Publishing has a process for students to access alternate format text without assistance from the Office for Accessible Education.
 Students may purchase some e-texts directly from VitalSource.

 - Campus Facilities